roopeshkom/RUCourseMaps/readme.md

 **TODO:**
 ---------
-  1. Correct json parsing algo for all SOE departments, where it is not detecting prereqs -> To do this we need to integrate the Spring and Fall Semester JSON together to detect all possible prereqs
+  1.~~ Correct json parsing algo for all SOE departments, where it is not detecting prereqs
+	-> To do this we need to integrate the Spring and Fall Semester JSON together to detect all possible prereqs~~
   2. Add clicking functionality such that it will highlight the nodes and previous nodes
   3. Add hover-over node function -> generates textbox (~~course name~~ and discription (in the near future feature will be added))
   4. <del>Either add the course's department code into one of the strings, or create a new string that incorporates this: (Ex.
 198:111, 198:112, ....).
 I need the department # so I can properly add href links / other fun stuff based on the specific department selected by the user.</del>